Keyboard shortcuts

 debug(value: value): value

 Print a value to stdout, returning the same value.
-This isn't very useful in the TUI because stdout gets clobbered, but it can be helpful for debugging templates with the CLI.
+Useful for debugging templates.

 Parameters

-• value: The value to print and return
+• value: value (required): The value to print and return

 Examples